-As of December 31, 2019, the Company had \$2.2 million in net capitalized implementation costs related to hosting arrangements that are service contracts.
-These costs are recorded in "Other assets" in the Consolidated Balance Sheets and the related amortization is recorded in the same line item in the Consolidated Statements of Operations as other fees associated with the service arrangements.
+As of December 31, 2020 and 2019, the Company had \$1.5 million and \$2.2 million, respectively, in net capitalized implementation costs related to hosting arrangements that are service contracts.
+These costs are recorded within "Other assets" in the Consolidated Balance Sheets and the related amortization is recorded in the same line item in the Consolidated Statements of Operations as other fees associated with the service arrangements.

-Note 8 - Goodwill and Intangible Assets
+Note 9 - Goodwill and Intangible Assets

-Goodwill - The Company's goodwill balance was \$442.2 million as of December 31, 2019 and 2018, and all relates to the Global Funds Transfer segment.
-The Company performed an annual assessment of goodwill during the fourth quarter of 2019 and 2019.
-No impairments of goodwill were recorded in 2019 and 2018.
+Goodwill - The Company's goodwill balance was \$442.2 million as of December 31, 2020 and 2019, and all relates to the Global Funds Transfer segment.
+The Company performed an annual assessment of goodwill during the fourth quarter of 2020 and 2019.
+No impairments of goodwill were recorded in 2020 and 2019.